Bachelor of Science with a major in health sciences.

 The program provides students with coursework and laboratory opportunities in the health sciences that allow them to develop highly sought-after skills that are applicable to work in research and health care environments.
 The learning goals and outcomes of the curriculum provide students with a strong interdisciplinary component that integrates the chemical and biological sciences for applications in the health sciences.
 The program also provides a background in the liberal arts that prepares students to be engaged citizens and reflective practitioners.

-Students who begin at Drake after completing their high school experiences will begin as open major health sciences students.
+Students who enter Drake after completing their high school experiences will begin as open major health sciences students.
 Following their enrollment in the Issue in Health Sciences first-year series, students select which track they would like to pursue:

 Students pursuing the Clinical and Applied Sciences track will follow a sequence of courses and experiences that focus on the application of biomedical and clinical sciences in preparation for clinical work in the primary health care professions as well as allied health fields such as occupational therapy, physical therapy, physician assistant, audiology, and clinical and laboratory sciences.